Certificate Games and Consequences for the Classical Adversary Bound: Preliminaries

-with $w$ a collection of variables $0\leq w_{z,i}\leq 1$ satisfying $\sum_{i : z_i\neq y_i} w_{z,i}w_{z',i} \geq 1$ for all $z,z'$ s.t. $f(z) = 1-f(z')$. \partialf{They write it this way and it's ambiguous for partial functions.
-Let's write the weaker version and prove our results for this weaker version} \end{defi} Since the weights are between 0 and 1, we can associate with each $i$ a Bernoulli variable.
+\begin{definition}[Expectational certificate complexity~\cite{JKKLSSV20}] For any (possibly partial) Boolean function $f$, $\EC(f) = \min_{w} \max_{z \in \Dom{f}} \sum_{i\in [n]} w_{z,i}$ with $w$ a collection of variables such that $0\leq w_{z,i}\leq 1$ satisfying $\sum_{i : z_i\neq z'_i} w_{z,i}w_{z',i} \geq 1$ for all $z,z'$ s.t. $f(z) = 1-f(z')$. \end{definition} Since the weights are between 0 and 1, we can associate with each $i$ a Bernoulli variable.
 The players can sample from each of these variables independently and output the set of indices where the outcome was 1.
 The constraint says that the expected number of indices $i$ in both sets that satisfy $z_i\neq z'_i$ should be bounded below by 1.
 The complexity measure is the expected size of the sets.
 For example, for the OR function, a strategy could be as follows.
 On input $z$, pick the smallest $i$ for which $z_i=1$, output the set $\{i\}$.
 If no such $i$ exists, then output the set $[n]$.
 The (expected) size of the set is $n$ and the (expected) size of the intersection is $1$.
-This shows that $\EC(\OR)\leq n$